rkuma183/wilsonmar.github.io/_posts/2017-05-13-jmeter-install.md

    https://github.com/apache/jmeter">
    https://github.com/apache/jmeter</a>

    BTW: Historically, JMeter first became available December 2003 as the Jakarta project until it became a full-fledged product.
-Its previous URL is automatically routed from:
+Its previous URL is automatically routed from http://jakarta.apache.org/jmeter/

-   http://jakarta.apache.org/jmeter/

-   For now, just look at the webpage header.
+   For now, just look at the webpage header:
    JMeter is open-sourced by the Apache Foundation project.
    This means JMeter is offered free.

-   The "J" in JMeter refers to Java.
+   The "J" in JMeter refers to the Java Virtual Machine (JVM).
    JMeter is written in Java.
    This makes JMeter <strong>multi-platform</strong> on Windows, MacOS, Linux.